-Theatres receiving grants in 2021 are Actors Theatre of Louisville (Louisville, KY), American Conservatory Theater (San Francisco, CA), American Repertory Theater (Cambridge, MA), Center Theatre Group (Los Angeles, CA), The Old Globe (San Diego, CA), and Trinity Repertory Company (Providence, RI).
+Recipients in 2021 were Actors Theatre of Louisville (Louisville, KY), American Conservatory Theater (San Francisco, CA), American Repertory Theater (Cambridge, MA), Center Theatre Group (Los Angeles, CA), The Old Globe (San Diego, CA), and Trinity Repertory Company (Providence, RI).

 Special Thanks TO OUR FUNDERS & PANELISTS

 The Bank of America ACTivate Awards are supported by Bank of America, along with the Schloss Family Foundation and The Patti and Rusty Rueff Foundation.